PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

 ### Important Links (should all be on GitHub):
 * Data Processing Flow Diagram:
    * Flow diagram that describes the lifecycle of this dataset
+   * **Overview:**
+       * subjects/scans without usable fmaps (no SDC run in fMRIPrep):
+       * subjects/scans that failed fMRIPrep:
+       *note: gzip error, can be rerun with later version*
+       * subjects/scans that failed QC:

 * DSR GitHub Project Page(Curation/Validation and Processing Queue Status):
    * Cards for tracking the curation and validation portion of the dataset.
 This page should be updated every time you perform an action on the data.
    * Cards for tracking the progress of containerized pipeline runs on the data.